Legal Profession Admission Board

 Attendance at Exams

 Distance students must make reasonable efforts to attend an exam centre in person.
-A list of exam centres is listed on the Legal Profession Admission Board website.
-Students may make an application on STEMS to sit the examinations online ($210 fee per semester).
+A list of exam centres is listed on the LPAB website here.
+Students may make an application on STEMS to sit the examinations online (fee required per semester).
 Please refer to the Online Examinations by Exception Policy for more information and eligibility criteria.

 Subjects